-2.1.
-Provisions concerning the establishment of national banks come from the Shiheino-kami (Chief Officer of the Paper Currency Bureau).
+Both the Japanese and U.S. national banking laws required banks to get authorization from a government agency in order to do business.
+In Japan, this authorization had to come from the Shiheino-kami (Chief Officer of the Paper Currency Bureau).
 In the United States, a charter had to be obtained from the Comptroller of the Currency.